-Communication Manner of Display Electr onic Media 1.
+Communication Manner of Display Electronic Media 1.
 Websites and blast emails Disclaimer statement must be in the same font size as majority of text and displayed conspicuously near the ad 2.
 Ads of limited size (micro bar, button ad, ads limited to 500 characters or less) Ad must provide disclaimer via rollover, link, or other connection to website with the disclaimer 3.
 SMS texts Include the committee ID number and if technically possible link to the committee's campaign statement on Secretary of State's website 4.
 Electronic ads sent in an audio format 4.
 Same requirements as for radio ads above 5.
 Electronic ads sent in a video format 5.
-Same requirements as for television ads above News paper ads 10 pt type in contrasting color Also check the Elections Code Billbo pards and yard signs (more than 200) 5% of height of advertisement in contrasting color camp across hangers, flyers, posters, and oversized aign buttons and bumper stickers (buttons 10" s or larger and stickers 60 sq inches or larger) (all than 200) 10 pt type in contrasting color
+Same requirements as for television ads above Newspaper ads 10 pt type in contrasting color Also check the Elections Code Yard Signs (more than 200) 5% of height of advertisement in contrasting Billboards color Door hangers, flyers, posters, and oversized campaign buttons and bumper stickers (buttons 10" across or larger and stickers 60 sq inches or larger) (all more than 200) 10 pt type in contrasting color